 Many engineers have contributed to the development of GSA.
-In particular the RC Slab options have been developed by Ian Feltham of Arup, and the footfall analysis options by Peter Young and Mike Willford of Arup.
+In particular the dynamic relaxation solver is based on the work of Alistair Day, the P- and modal buckling options in GSA were developed in conjunction with Pat Dallard, the RC Slab options have been developed by lan Feltham, the footfall analysis options by Peter Young and Mike Willford and the pattern loading by Don Ho.